Admitted in Virginia

-Please contact me at your convenience to set up a time to for initial phone consultation to discuss your Estate Planning needs.
-Based on this conversation, I will assess your needs, and make a recommendation for developing an Estate Plan that is right for you, based on a variety of factors such as family situation, size and complexity of your Estate, and personal preferences.
+Please contact me at your convenience to set up a time for an initial phone consultation to discuss your Estate Plan.
+Based on this conversation, I will assess your needs and make a recommendation for developing an Estate Plan that is right for you, based on a variety of factors such as family situation, size and complexity of your Estate, and personal preferences.
 I will also provide a fee quote and payment options for the Estate planning services.
 This initial consultation is free of charge.
 If you agree to proceed, I will send you an engagement letter that outlines the terms of our agreement.
 In addition, I will send a form for you to complete to gather basic information about your Estate (beneficiaries, assets, custodians, executors, etc.) to use in the planning process.

-Step 2: Virtual Planning Session
+Step 2: Planning Session

 Step 3: Preparing Your Documents

 I will prepare drafts of all of your Estate Planning documents and then send them to you for review.
 During the review process, I will answer any questions you have about the drafts, and make any edits or changes you request.
-Documents can be shared through your secure on-line client portal.
+Documents can be shared through your secure online client portal.
 Once all of the edits have been made and the documents have been finalized, they will be ready to be Executed (signed).

 Step 4: Executing Your Documents